Job Market Paper:

 Press: World Bank Development Impact Blog

-Following democratization, how do elected politicians change the allocation of public resources in response to new voters?
-This paper studies this political responsiveness following Indonesia's transition to democracy, exploiting the staggered introduction of elected district heads for identification.
-By tracking outcomes across local governments, event study estimates compare the allocation of resources with and without an elected politician in office, at the same point in time, within the same broader institutional context.
-When elected district heads take office, night light growth is 2.6 percentage points greater across villages supporting the winning political party - an effect that's driven by districts with stronger media presence and political competition in the baseline.
+This paper studies changes in political responsiveness following Indonesia's transition to democracy.
+Leveraging the staggered introduction of elected district heads, event study estimates compare the allocation of resources with and without an elected politician in office, at the same point in time, within the same broader institutional context.
+When elected district heads take office, night light growth is 2.6 percent greater across villages supporting the winning political party - an effect driven by districts with stronger media presence and political competition in the baseline.
 These effects, however, are not associated with improvements in local public goods.
 Disparities in night light growth are more pronounced during village head election years, suggesting that village officials - in addition to voters - are targeted with preferential favors by elected district administrations.
-Taken together, results suggest that democratization reshapes political responsiveness across new voter constituencies, but may do so through new clientelist systems rather than broader investment in public goods.
+Taken together, results suggest that democratization reshapes political responsiveness across new voter constituencies, but does so in part through new clientelist systems rather than broader investment in public goods.

 Decentralization and Political Accountability: Evidence from Indonesia's 2014 Village Law